 - Mammary Constriction Syndrome

-YEAST INFECTION PRECAUTIONS DURING AN ACTIVE INFECTION
+PRECAUTIONS TO TAKE DURING AN ACTIVE YEAST INFECTION

 It will help get rid of the yeast if you sanitize anything that comes in contact with your baby’s mouth or your breasts every 24 hours.